punit-agarwal/PHP-Concepts/Login/login_With_Facebook/readme.md

 * Now open fbconfig.php file and add you app ID and app Secrete.

-* 'User.PHP' is used to save the deatils of users in a database.
+* `User.PHP` is used to save the deatils of users in a database.

 * It will produce the result.